A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: Introduction

-We summarize our contributions in this paper as follows. \begin{itemize} \item We provide a comprehensive analysis of the P2G mechanism covering its application trends, evolutionary patterns, group quality, and developer tendencies. \item We summarize various evolutionary patterns in groups, offering insights that can guide OSS project maintainers in adopting the P2G in future updates. \item We propose a method for measuring the quality of groups and identifying current issues, which can enhance quality control for the adoption of P2G. \item We discover 5 categories of packages where developers frequently adopt the P2G, offering valuable guidance for Linux maintainers in deciding whether to implement P2G for specific packages. \end{itemize}
+We summarize our contributions in this paper as follows. \begin{itemize} \item We provide a comprehensive analysis of the P2G mechanism covering its application trends, evolutionary patterns, group quality, and group tendency. \item We summarize various evolutionary patterns in groups, offering insights that guide OSS project maintainers in adopting P2G in future updates. \item We propose a method for measuring the quality of groups and identifying current issues, which can enhance quality control for the adoption of P2G. \item We discover 5 categories of packages where developers frequently adopt P2G, offering valuable guidance for Linux maintainers in deciding whether to adopt P2G for a specific package. \end{itemize}

 \textbf{Data Availability}.
 We have open-sourced our replication package~\cite{web:code}, including the dataset and source code, to facilitate other researchers and practitioners in replicating our work and validating their research.